 On the right side of the menu bar is the time.
-The system time is configured during bootup by one of several realtime clock drivers that C64 OS provides.
+The system date and time is configured during boot up by one of several realtime clock drivers.

-The display of the time can be customized for 12 or 24 hour mode, and the colon can be configured to blink each second or remain solid.
-C64 OS can also be configured to boot up with the time hidden.
-You can toggle the display of the time by holding the COMMODORE key and clicking once on the right end of the menu bar.
-Hiding the time provides more horizontal room for Application menus.
+The display of the menu bar clock can be customized for 12 or 24 hour mode, and the colon can be configured to blink each second or remain solid.
+C64 OS can be configured to hide the menu bar clock by default after a fresh boot up.
+You can toggle the menu bar clock on and off at any time by holding the COMMODORE key and clicking on the right end of the menu bar.
+Hiding the clock provides more horizontal room for Application menus.

-See Chapter 8: Utilities for more information about the Today Utility.
+See Chapter 7: Utilities for more information about the Time and Today Utilities.

 Special Menu Bar Options